Seville is located in south-western Spain. It is the capital of the region of Andalusia in the province of Seville.

 Starting on the historic side of the city, it is home to some of the finest monuments and ancient sites in Spain, including the impressive cathedral, the rambling Alcazar gardens, the riverside Torre del Oro (Golden Tower), the banks of the Guadalquivir River, the Almohad walls, La Giralda and the famous La Maestranza bullring, the oldest of its kind in the world.

 Seville is also famous for hosting one of the best annual fairs in Spain.
-The Seville April fair is held around two weeks after Easter celebrations each year and now draws over a million people a year.
+The famous Seville April fair is held around two weeks after Easter celebrations each year and now draws over a million people a year.
 A large number of visitors come from all over Spain and all corners of the globe.

 The fair began back in 1947 as a cattle fair and over the years took on a more typical Spanish feria feel as we know them today.
 The Seville Arpil Fair or Feria de Abril, as it is known by, has become very special and important for many reasons.